Liberal Arts and Critical Issues (GEED 490) is a required part the of General Education program taken during the senior year.

 - holds current public interest

 - invites discussion on the integration of faith, learning, and vocation

 - engages seniors and faculty in meaningful conversation, and connects to life after college

 The Fall 2014 topic is Islam and the West.
-Monday lectures are open to the campus and a schedule will be posted in the fall.
+Monday lectures are open to the campus and a schedule can be found in the brochure.
 This course has a resource website with links to many websites, articles and books on Islam and the West.

-On Monday, November 17, 2014, about 50 student research exhibits will be on display from noon to 4 p.m.
+On Monday, November 17, 2014, the top student research exhibits of each section will be on display from noon to 4 p.m.
 These exhibits will represent the culmination of the semester’s work for the students participating in Liberal Arts and Critical Issues this semester.
 Displays will be located in the EHS Atrium and Hoover Lower Lobby.